-Your home is probably the biggest investment you’ll ever make.
-If it or its contents become damaged, homeowners insurance can cover the cost of repairing, replacing or even rebuilding.
+If your home or its contents become damaged, homeowners insurance can cover the cost of repairing, replacing or even rebuilding.
 Knowing a few key things about insuring your home can help you get the most out of your coverage.

 - Dollar-amount deductible.
 A flat amount you choose and will have to pay before the insurance company pays anything.

 - Percentage-based deductible.
-The amount you pay out-of-pocket is based on a percentage of the insured value of your home.
+The amount you pay out of pocket based on a percentage of the insured value of your home.

-You may qualify for discounts and save money if you use one insurer to bundle your home, auto and life insurance.
+Talk to several different insurance companies about their policy options and how they address all the variables above.
+Keep in mind you may qualify for discounts and save money if you use one insurer to bundle your home and auto insurance.

 The advice provided is for informational purposes only.